SalishSeaCast/analysis-abdoul/README.rst

 *********************************************
 :License: Apache License, Version 2.0

-This is a collection of analyses by abdoul
+This is a collection of analyses by Abdoul Tall

 of the SalishSeaCast model
 .